reascript/debug/README.md

-# debug
+# Reascript Debugging Resources

-Reascript Debugging Resources
+This respository contains Reascript Debugging resources for the DAW Reaper.